aditya-xq/interview-questions-solved/contributing.md

 ## Contribution Guidelines

 1. **Choosing a Problem**: It's always a good idea to start with an open issue.
-If you have a new problem in mind that isn't listed, open a new issue for discussion.
+If you have a new problem in mind that isn't listed, [open a new issue](https://github.com/aditya-xq/interview-questions-solved/issues) for discussion and tag it under the "question" label.
+Make sure to provide the exact question and the source of the same.
 2. **Solution Structure**: Ensure your solution follows the structure outlined in the main README.
 This includes a detailed README for each solution, production-ready code, test cases, and a live demo link or instructions.
 3. **Coding Style**: Maintain a consistent coding style.
 Include inline comments explaining your logic, especially in complex sections.
 4. **Testing**: Before submitting your solution, test your code against various scenarios to ensure its robustness.